-Which method of water travel would you prefer?
+Gondolas aren’t your only option for navigating the canals in Venice.
 This is what most of the water taxis look like:

 A water bus (or vaporetti) is on the left, and of course, the gondola is in the center.
 Of the three, I think we made the right choice for our journey.

 Of course, you can’t have this many canals without having a way across them that doesn’t require getting your feet wet.
 Venice has approximately 390+ bridges criss-crossing the canals: